Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 Code quality will be maintained by following the CERT C Secure Coding Standard, which provides guidelines for secure and reliable coding practices in C particularly involving what to do in the case of integer/buffer overflow and uninitialized variables.
 We will also aim to align our style with Google’s C Style Guide.
 Peer reviews will be done manually from group members whenever changes are made to our code base using GitHub’s pull request capability.
-We will also use automated testing methods by creating unit tests using ….
+We will also use automated testing methods by creating unit tests using Unity, a popular and lightweight framework for C development.
 Furthermore, Clangs static analyser will be implemented in our code as well.

 ---